brtsai/shooty-slime-survival/README.md

 ## Project Goals

 #### For the game
-* Have users control the shooty sphere using WASD + Mouse to move and shoot
+* Have users control the shooty slime using WASD + Mouse to move and shoot
-* The shooty sphere should be able to move around withinthe canvas and shoot
+* The shooty slime should be able to move around withinthe canvas and shoot
-* There should be enemies that come from off screen to fight the shooty sphere
+* There should be enemies that come from off screen to fight the shooty slime
 * There should be hitbox detection for shooty bullets and ouchy enemies
 * Be fun!!!
 #### For the webpage